Is Chicken Really That Good For Us?

 Antibiotic resistance

-Antibiotic resistance is another reason chicken is far from being the “clean” food we’re told it is.
+Antibiotic resistance is another reason chicken is far from being the ‘clean’ food we’re told it is.

-An estimated 66% of all antibiotics in the world are used on farmed animals.
-Although US meat producers are no longer permitted to use antibiotics to promote the growth of animals, the animal agriculture industry still routinely uses them to try and prevent inevitable outbreaks of disease caused by filthy living conditions.
-The World Health Organization has urged countries against this practice of using antibiotics to prevent diseases instead of treating them, as it promotes antibiotic resistance.
+An estimated 75% of all antibiotics in the world are used on farmed animals.6 Although US meat producers are no longer permitted to use antibiotics to promote the growth of animals, the animal agriculture industry still routinely uses them to try and prevent inevitable outbreaks of disease caused by filthy living conditions.

-While this issue isn’t specific to chickens, they are farmed in numbers greater than any other land animal and live in overcrowded, unsanitary conditions where injury is common and disease spreads quickly.
+It’s estimated that antibiotic resistance will cost $100 trillion and will cause 10 million deaths per year by 2050.8 While this issue isn’t specific to chickens, they are farmed in numbers greater than any other land animal and live in overcrowded, unsanitary conditions where injury is common and disease spreads quickly.

 By swapping chicken for plant-based protein sources, we can reduce this misuse of antibiotics.